Lawliar/CO3/README.md

 - utils: helper scripts to visualize the SVFG, communicate with the MCU.
 ```
 ## Before you start:
-1. all components (including firmware) are built with cmake, if you see `cmake build`, it means: create an empty `build` dir, cd to it, type `cmake ..`, and type `make`.
+1. all artifacts and projects (including the firmware) are built with cmake, if you see `cmake build`, it means: create an empty `build` dir, cd to it, type `cmake ..`, and type `make`.

 2. before using the docker file, submodule init are required, also llvm prebuilt and arm-gcc toolchain should be decompressed to the specified folder.